Gilligan’s Island Transcript

 Yes, ma'am.

-Straddling the fallen tree, Gilligan sits on it and pulls on the vines.
-Skipper
+Straddling the fallen tree, Gilligan sits on it as he pulls on the vines.
+Gilligan struggles to pull the vine as he sits on the tree.

 SKIPPER